Are you introverted or extroverted? If you match the style of marketing to your personality you will achieve stronger results for your small business.

 They beat themselves up for not writing blogs each week, yet if you pulled out a smartphone and asked them a question on camera, they could talk until the cows came home.

 I see this with other owners who force themselves to attend every networking event under the sun, only to spend the meetings as a wallflower hiding next to the sandwich tray.
+(Here’s some tips on how to network if you are an introvert.)

 Marketing If You Are Extroverted